-- Climate effects do differences between California climates and the national average climate assumed by the SEER rating process compromise the efficacy of SEER in predicting annual cooling energy use in California and if so what is the sign and magnitude of that effect? - Effects of cooling load (i.e., building) characteristics how valid is the SEER-assumed 82°F mid-load temperature for typical California buildings in California climates?
-The mid-load temperature is a function of both the climate and building characteristics (e.g., via the balance pint).
-What is the sign and magnitude of any effect building type and the typical range of variation in individual building characteristics may have on SEER efficacy? - Effects of HVAC system sensitivity to operating conditions how much variation in actual annual cooling energy performance results from individual differences between systems with the same SEER rating (i.e., the scatter in Figure 1)?
+- Climate effects do differences between California climates and the national average climate assumed by the SEER rating process compromise the efficacy of SEER in predicting annual cooling energy use in California and if so what is the sign and magnitude of that effect? - Cooling load (i.e., building) characteristics how valid is the SEER-assumed 82°F midload temperature and cooling load distribution for typical California buildings in California climates?
+The mid-load temperature is a function of both the climate and building characteristics (e.g., via the balance point).
+What is the sign and magnitude of any effect building type and the typical range of variation in individual building characteristics may have on SEER efficacy? - Performance variation among same-SEER HVAC systems how much variation in annual cooling energy performance results from differences between systems with the same SEER rating as illustrated by the vertical scatter in Figure 1?

-For convenience, these will be referred subsequently as "climate effects", "building effects", and "system effects".
+For convenience, these will be referred to subsequently as "climate effects", "building effects", and "system effects".
 The analysis process used to isolate the effect of each is described below.